AngelCampos/AngelCampos.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Life Sciences, Weizmann Institute of Science, 2021 (expected)
+* Ph.D. in Life Sciences, Weizmann Institute of Science, 2021 (expected)
-* M.S. in Life Sciences, National Autonomous University of México, 2016
+* M.Sc. in Life Sciences, National Autonomous University of México, 2016
-* B.S. in Biology, National Autonomous University of México, 2014
+* B.Sc. in Biology, National Autonomous University of México, 2014

 Research Experience
 ======
 * PhD research student: Schraga Schwartz Lab
   * Development of MAZTER-Seq, an anti-body independent method to quantify and map m6A across genomes
   * MAZTER-MINE.
-A pipeline to analize MAZTER-Seq derived data.
+A pipeline to analyze MAZTER-Seq derived data.
   * STORM-seq, a technology for simultaneous RNA modifications sequencing
 * MSc student: Enrique Hernandez Lemus Lab
   * Pathway Analysis: State of the art.
 A review article on gene-set enrichment analysis tools.